dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 (drill down; contamination, etc.)

+K-mers are not the problem; taxonomy is.

+### Combinatorial approaches may minimize the impact of contamination and taxonomy

+Maybe sourmash gather does a good job of picking out genome based on contextual clues?

+Sourmash gather doesn't need to pick good k-mers a priori - it uses all of them in combination.
+But the key one(s) are the unique ones.

 ### Shannon entropy and unicity on k-mers are robust ways to study, evaluate, and summarize large databases

 Exploration of these results suggest that k-mer size and scaled do not dramatically affect our conclusions.
 (Confirm me, please :).

 ## Conclusion

 This is easy mode: this kind of taxonomic classification is "just" a database lookup.
 What messes up taxonomic classification with k-mers